Xbox (console): Sales

 Prior to launching, anticipation for the Xbox was high, with Toys 'R' Us and Amazon reporting that online preorders had sold out within just 30 minutes.
 Microsoft stated that it planned to ship 1–1.5 million units to retailers by the end of the year, followed by weekly shipments of 100,000 units.

 The launch was one of the most successful in video game history, with unit sales surpassing 1 million after just 3 weeks and rising further to 1.5 million by the end of 2001.
 The system also attained one of the highest-ever attachment rates at launch, with over 3 games selling per unit according to the NPD Group.
 Strong sales were tied in large part to the highly anticipated launch title, Halo: Combat Evolved, which had surpassed sales of 1 million units by April 2002 and attained a 50% attach rate for the console.
 In 2003, the console had knocked the GameCube down to third place in terms of market share.
 By July 2004, the system had sold 15.5 million units worldwide—10.1 million in North America, 3.9 million in Europe, and 1.5 million in Asia-Pacific—and had a 33% market share in the US.
+In 2008, the original Xbox was still Popular and the most played, compared to Sony's PlayStation 3, despite the PlayStation 2 being the most played and sold console In 2008.
+For almost all of 2008, the original Xbox was still Microsoft's best-selling console compared to its successor; it was only at the end of November 2008 that the Xbox 360 surpassed the original Xbox's sales for the first time since its launch in 2001.